apitanga/ansible-pcp/README.md

 Requirements
 ------------

-Requires RHEL7 and all system must have the pcp RPM package available to it via some yum repo.
+Requires RHEL7.2 and each host must have the pcp RPM package available to it via some yum repo.

 Role Variables
 --------------